boostercloud/booster/docs/README.md

 ```
 > **Note:** You should specify the `graphql-ws` subprotocol when connecting with your client via the `Sec-WebSocket-Protocol` header (in this case, `wscat` does that when you use the `-s` option).

-Now we can start sending messages just by writing them and hitting "Enter".
+Now we can start sending messages just by writing them and hitting the <kbd>Enter</kbd> key.
 2. Initiate the protocol connection :
 ```json
 { "type": "connection_init" }